-One of the more powerful kickbacks from the COVID-19 pandemic was the abrupt and unexpected transition to working from home for millions of us.
-Solutions to various work-from-home related conundrums began to emerge in a matter of days even because the level of urgency was so unprecedented.
+One of the more powerful kickbacks from the pandemic was the abrupt and unexpected transition to working from home for millions of us.
+Solutions to various work-from-home-related conundrums began to emerge in a matter of days even because the level of urgency was so unprecedented.
 Initially, it seemed like Zoom would emerge as a resounding victor as organizations began using this video calling app as their daily driver for office meetings and team catch-ups.
 But when major, alarming security issues began cropping up it became clear that Zoom had bitten off way more than it could chew.

 So when we began seeing Google Meet whenever we logged into our G-suite accounts, it was only a matter of time before Google integrated this secure, smart, and still-in-the-works video calling feature to all its other major holdings as well, Google Classroom being no exception.

-What is Google Meet?
+What is Google Classroom?

-What can teachers do with Google Meet?
+What can teachers do with Google Meet in Classroom?

 Of course, nothing Google does is basic.
 In fact, we are quite fond of them for the thoughtful little things that end up generating big benefits.
 For a teacher, Meet will undoubtedly be that small thing that manages to have a big impact.
 Let’s dive into some of these benefits first.